GLOBAL MARKETS-Stocks surge on stimulus hopes; dollar depressed

 The British pound hit May 2018 highs on hopes of a post-Brexit trade deal.
 Sterling maintained gains despite senior British minister Michael Gove putting the chances of securing a trade deal with the EU at less than 50%.

-Better-than-expected labour data in Australia pushed the Aussie as high as $0.7624, its strongest since mid-2018.
+Better-than-expected labor data in Australia pushed the Aussie as high as $0.7624, its strongest since mid-2018.

 The Aussie is also riding high on surging prices for iron ore and a mood that has pushed currencies in Malaysia, Singapore, Thailand, Taiwan, Sweden and Norway to milestone peaks.